-- 3.13.2.38 For the purposes of this assessment the full length of the construction periods for all cumulative projects (i.e. 2019 to 2032 or 14 years; see Table 3.20) have been considered for potential cumulative effects due to a lack of data or information regarding piling timescales for these projects.
-Based on the worst case scenario for piling duration at Hornsea Three and the worst case scenarios for piling duration for the other offshore wind farms (see Table 3.23), piling activities will occur over a maximum of 1174 days over 14 years, equating to approximately 23% of the 14 year cumulative construction period.
+- 3.13.2.52 For the purposes of this assessment the full length of the construction periods for all cumulative projects (i.e. 2019 to 2032 or 14 years; see Table 3.22) have been considered for potential cumulative effects due to a lack of data or information regarding piling timescales for these projects.
+Based on the maximum design scenario for piling duration at Hornsea Three and the maximum design scenarios for piling duration for the other Tier 1 offshore wind farms (see Table 3.25), piling activities will occur over a maximum of 836 days over 14 years, equating to approximately 16% of the 14 year cumulative construction period.
 This is considered to be highly precautionary, however, since the duration of piling events is likely to be shorter, in most cases, and simultaneous piling operations (between and within offshore wind farm sites) will also result in a reduction in the total piling duration.
-The construction periods specified for other projects in Table 3.23 are also likely to include the combination of onshore and offshore construction periods and as such projects are likely screened into the Tier 1 assessment that may, in reality, not overlap temporally with the construction period of Hornsea Three. - 3.13.2.39 The Triton Knoll assessment predicted (for hammer energies of up to 2,700 kJ and piling durations of up to four hours) that behavioural effects would be expected to maximum distances of 42 km for herring, and 20 km for flatfish species (i.e. lemon sole and sole).
-No spawning or nursery habitats in the region were predicted to be affected by the elevated noise levels associated with this project (TKOWFL, 2012). - 3.13.2.40 The Dogger Bank Creyke Beck assessment (Forewind, 2013) assessed the effects of piling using hammer energies of up to 2,300 kJ for up to 18 hours per jacket foundation.
-The Creyke Beck assessment predicted behavioural effects to ranges of 9.5 to 20 km for pelagic species and 7.5 to 20 km for demersal species (assuming a 2,300 kJ hammer energy).
-The assessment predicted minor adverse effects on fish spawning and nursery habitats in the southern North Sea fish and shellfish study area (specifically sandeel and herring spawning and nursery habitats).
-For herring this was due to the small proportion of historic spawning habitats affected (no effects were predicted in areas of recent spawning activity (e.g. the Banks spawning habitat at Flamborough Head), while noise impacts were also not predicted to significantly overlap with areas characterised by high sandeel abundances.
-No barrier effects were predicted for migratory fish species and therefore a minor adverse effect was also predicted for these species.
+The construction periods specified for other projects in Table 3.25 are also likely to include the combination of onshore and offshore construction periods and as such projects are likely screened into the Tier 1 assessment that may, in reality, not overlap temporally with the construction period of Hornsea Three. - 3.13.2.53 The following paragraphs describe the spatial extents of potential behavioural effects on fish and shellfish species, as described in the impact assessments for the Tier 1 offshore wind farms.
+Each of the impact assessments consider the maximum design scenario for hammer energy and/or the largest pile diameter and therefore result in the greatest propagation ranges.
+It should be noted, however, that the project specific assessments may have used behavioural response criteria which differ from the approach used for Hornsea Three and from the other projects in the CEA.
+The project specific assessments were undertaken using the best scientific evidence available at the time that the assessments were drafted.
+For example, the Triton Knoll assessment used the dB{ht} approach (RWE, 2012), while Hornsea Project Two used the McCauley et al. (2000) criteria (see paragraph 3.11.1.66) to establish behavioural response ranges for fish species (Smart Wind, 2015).
+However, as detailed in paragraph 3.11.1.51 et seq., more recent papers on the effects of underwater noise on fish and shellfish species have highlighted the lack of clear evidence to support setting thresholds for impacts on fish and shellfish receptors (Hawkins and Popper, 2016; Popper et al., 2014).
+These papers have highlighted some of the shortcomings of historic impact assessments, including the use of broad criteria for injury and behavioural effects based on limited studies.
+As such, it is not appropriate to make direct comparisons between the behavioural response ranges across projects, however the following paragraphs do give an indication of the extents of behavioural responses from fish and shellfish to support this CEA. - 3.13.2.54 The Triton Knoll assessment predicted (for hammer energies of up to 2,700 kJ and piling durations of up to four hours) that behavioural effects would be expected to maximum distances of 42 km for herring, and 20 km for flatfish species (i.e. lemon sole and sole).
+No spawning or nursery habitats in the region were predicted to be affected by the elevated noise levels associated with this project (TKOWFL, 2012).

-Table 3.23: Cumulative piling durations for Hornsea Three and offshore wind farms within a representative 100 km buffer of Hornsea Three.
+Table 3.25: Cumulative piling durations for Hornsea Three and offshore wind farms within a representative 100 km buffer of Hornsea Three.